basiliscos/cpp-bredis/README.md

 }
 ```

-So, it checks, that:
+So it checks that:
-1. Redis reply is 3-element array
+1. The redis reply is a 3-element array
-2. The 1st reply element is string, and it *case-insentensively*
+2. The 1st reply element is a string, and it *case-insensitively*
-matches the command, i.e.  is is supposed, that
+matches the command, i.e. it is assumed, that
-command will be `subscribe` or `psubscribe`.
+command will be `subscribe` or `psubscribe` depending on the original command
-3. That 3rd reply element is reference, and it is presented
+3. That the 3rd reply element is a reference, and it is present
-among command arguments.
+among the command arguments.

 It is possible to reuse the same `check_subscription<Iterator>`
-to *multiple* redis replies to signle subsription command.
+on *multiple* redis replies to a single subsription command for multiple channels.

 Example: